simpleinjector/Blog/content/posts/simple-injector-v5.md

 ### Unregistered concrete types are no longer resolved.

 Simple Injector has always promoted best practices and this is an evolving process.
-Over the years, for instance, we figured out it was better to:
+Over the years, for instance, we figured out it was better to require:

-- require an active scope for resolving scoped instances
+- an active scope for resolving scoped instances
 - collections to be registered, even if empty
 - container-uncontrolled collections to be wrapped with transient decorators solely